ROYAL MAIL MATERIALS HANDLING CONTAINERISATION UPDATE & CHRISTMAS ARRANGEMENTS 2018 – HEALTH & SAFETY ASPECTS

 Please refer to LTB 760/15.

 Royal Mail have formally notified the CWU Health, Safety & Environment Department that all Tray Dollys are withdrawn from service and should not be used at any Office for any operation or storage either during the Xmas pressure period or at any other time.
+Any tray dolly’s being used or found in the system should be flagged to local Assets/Container team.

 11. New Blue Bags for International Dispatches